lukeed/resolve.exports/readme.md

 //=> "./index.import.mjs"

 resolve(contents, '.', {
-  fields: ['production']
+  conditions: ['production']
 }); //=> "./index.prod.js"

 resolve(contents, '.', {
-  fields: ['production'],
+  conditions: ['production'],
   requires: true,
 }); //=> "./index.require.js"

 resolve(contents, '.', {
-  fields: ['production', 'worker'],
+  conditions: ['production', 'worker'],
   requires: true,
 }); //=> "./index.worker.js"

 resolve(contents, '.', {
-  fields: ['production', 'worker']
+  conditions: ['production', 'worker']
 }); //=> "./index.worker.js"
 ```

 ### legacy(pkg, options?)
 Returns: `string` or `undefined`

-Also included is a "legacy" method for resolving non-`"exports"` fields.
+Also included is a "legacy" method for resolving non-`"exports"` package fields.
 This may be used as a fallback method when for when no `"exports"` mapping is defined.
 In other words, it's completely optional (and tree-shakeable).

-You may customize the field priority via [`options.fields`](#optionsfields2).
+You may customize the field priority via [`options.fields`](#optionsfields).

 When a field is found, its value is returned _as written_. <br>
 When no fields were found, `undefined` is returned.
 If you wish to mimic Node.js behavior, you can assume this means `'index.js'` – but this module does not make that assumption for you.